 Subsidy provided under this scheme will not be cumulated with other forms of aid or with aid classed as ‘small amounts of aid’ in regard to the same eligible costs if the result would breach the applicable aid intensities.

 A mechanism is in place as part of the application process to ensure that cumulation of aid does not exceed the maximum allowable intensities of the scheme.
 Due diligence checks will be carried out during the awarding process.

 Where the subsidy is awarded via schedule 1 in alignment with the EU Temporary Framework to support the economy in the context of the COVID-19 outbreak a maximum of £1,600,000 may be awarded, taking into account any other subsidy deriving from the EU Temporary Framework that has previously been received by the applicant.

 14. Monitoring and reporting requirements

-ll recipients of subsidy under the Scheme will be informed that aid has been provided under the Scheme, registered under SC10468, ‘Wales Cultural and Creative Support Scheme’ or the EU Temporary Framework to support the economy in the context of the COVID-19 outbreak.
+All recipients of subsidy under the scheme will be informed that aid has been provided under the Scheme, registered under SC10468, ‘Wales Cultural and Creative Support Scheme’ or the EU Temporary Framework to support the economy in the context of the COVID-19 outbreak.

 Records will be kept for 10 years from the date of the last award of subsidy under the scheme.
 Records will be sufficiently detailed to establish that the conditions of the scheme are met.